La Cocina Mexicana: 10 Best Mexican Restaurants in Los Cabos

 At smaller, family-owned establishments, the bill of fare typically showcases specialties from the owner or family's place of origin (Acapulco or Mazatlán, for example).
 Larger restaurants, however, particularly those located in tourist areas or at local resorts, will often offer a representative sampling of regional specialty dishes from throughout the country.

-9 El Coral Restaurant
+9 Miguel's Restaurant

-7 Girasoles de la Hacienda
+8 Girasoles de la Hacienda

 Of all the great restaurants at Sheraton's Hacienda Del Mar, Girasoles de la Hacienda may be the most underrated.
 This standout eatery offers delicious and authentic regional Mexican specialties, as well as gorgeous terrace views of Punta Ballena, the Cabo del Sol Ocean Course, and of course the azure waters of the Sea of Cortez.
 Tacos, burritos, fajitas and other Mexican staples headline the menu selections, but there is always a slight twist to keep things interesting.
 The roasted duck tacos, for instance, are served with spring onion and green tomato sauce, offering a fresh take on a familiar favorite.
 Daily specials are served up throughout the week, and include molcajetes on Tuesday, and surf and turf combos on Wednesday. ((624) 145-8000, ext.)

-4 Campestre Restaurant and Bar
+7 Campestre Restaurant and Bar

 Campestre is a bit off the beaten tourist track, and can be a bit difficult to find without a local tour guide or taxi service.
 Despite its out-of-the way location, however, this is one of the finest purveyors of traditional Mexican food in Cabo San Lucas, and well worth a visit.
-Campestre draws large local crowds for its "comida corrida," a budget-friendly afternoon meal that includes a soup and agua fresca of the day, and a choice of entree options.
-The best lunch or dinner option for tourists is the Mexican combination plate, which includes flautas, quesadillas, chile rellenos, and delicious guacamole.
+Campestre draws large local crowds for its "comida corrida," a budget-friendly afternoon meal that includes a soup and agua fresca of the day, and a choice of entrée options.
+The best lunch or dinner option for tourists is the Mexican combination plate, which includes flautas, quesadillas, chile rellenos and delicious guacamole.
 Mexican coffee and dessert options like fried bananas are also available. ((624) 143-8830)

 3 Edith's Restaurante